 Ocean Pond Campground.
 Sixty-seven campsites for tents, trailers, or RVs.
 Many campsites are waterfront sites, allowing guests to enjoy the water or fish right from their campsite.
 A beach area, boat ramp, drinking water, hot showers, and flush toilets in the campground.
-Located on the north side of Ocean Pond, a 1,760-acre natural lake, and about 17 miles west of Lake City and 34 miles from Stephen Foster State Park. $8-$18.
+Located on the north side of Ocean Pond, a 1,760-acre natural lake, and about 17 miles east of Lake City and 34 miles from Stephen Foster State Park. $8-$18.
 Reservations not accepted.

 Hogpen Landing.
 Hog Pen Landing serves is a primitive campground used as a hunt camp during hunting season and is open for general day use and camping during the rest of the year.
 With a boat ramp and restrooms (chemical toilets), it’s an appealing, quiet place to enjoy fishing or relaxing on the lake.
 Tents and tent trailers only.
 Located on the northwest shore of Ocean Pond, about 20 miles from Lake City and 40 miles from Stephen Foster State Park. $8-$18.
 Reservations not accepted.

 There is also primitive, dispersed camping through the national forest for backpackers.
 For more information, go to the Osceola National Park web site.